-The 389 Directory Server Project has released an issue report at the following link: Issue 49661
+The 389 Directory Server Project released an issue report at the following link: issue #49937

 THIS DOCUMENT IS PROVIDED ON AN "AS IS" BASIS AND DOES NOT IMPLY ANY KIND OF GUARANTEE OR WARRANTY, INCLUDING THE WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A

 PARTICULAR USE.
 YOUR USE OF THE INFORMATION ON THE DOCUMENT OR MATERIALS LINKED FROM

 THE DOCUMENT IS AT YOUR OWN RISK.
 CISCO RESERVES THE RIGHT TO CHANGE OR UPDATE ALERTS AT ANY TIME.

 A standalone copy or paraphrase of the text of this document that omits the distribution URL is an uncontrolled copy and may lack important information or contain factual errors.
 The information in this document is intended for end users of Cisco products

 Cisco Multivendor Vulnerability Alerts respond to vulnerabilities identified in third-party vendors' products.
 These alerts contain information compiled from diverse sources and provide comprehensive technical descriptions, objective analytical assessments, workarounds and practical safeguards, and links to vendor advisories and patches.